sonialagunac/sonialagunac.github.io/content/_index.md

       title: '🗞️ Recent News'
       # Note: `username` refers to the user's folder name in `content/authors/`
       username: admin
+  - block: blank
+    id: more-news
+    content:
+      title: "More News >>>"
+      text: ""
+      button:
+        text: "See All News"
+        url: news  # This should match the slug of your full news page
+    design:
+      background:
+        color: transparent
+      spacing:
+        padding: [1rem, 0, 1rem, 0]

   # - block: collection
   #   id: news
   #   content: